 You began your career as a Health Insurance underwriting and marketing officer, with International Standard Insurers in 1994, quite a humble start.
 And today, you are a leader of one of Nigeria’s leading financial institutions.
 Please tell us about your career journey and what would you say is responsible for your success?

 When I joined the insurance industry in 1994, it was purely by chance.
-I was accepted to run the compulsory National youth service (NYSC) year with International Health Insurers by Dr. Festus Okubor, who headed the health Insurance operations but my direct boss was a woman.
+I was accepted to run the compulsory National youth service (NYSC) year with International Health Insurers by Dr Festus Okubor, who headed the health Insurance operations but my direct boss was a woman.
 I worked hard.
 Hard work is a virtue I had learned from home.
 I was in early, I never left any task undone or unfinished.
 The NYSC allowed us one day off for community development, I would go for my community work but return to the office to ensure my desk was clear.
 This was the beginning for me.

 At the end of my service year, the company retained me with a promotion.
 So, I guess from my early years, I learnt that there are great rewards for hard work.
 I continued my career in this manner, working hard to exceed set targets, ensuring I contributed positively to every team I belonged to, ensured my bosses knew they could depend on me and read often to ensure I was also improving my skills so I could add better value.

-Over the first 10 years of my career, I was promoted nine times and I received high performance related awards.
-When I was given the position in Zenith, I was in acting capacity, I had to, this time, prove myself on many levels, building a team, ensuring the company developed clients, ensuring profitability for the shareholders and developing an excellent reputation for the business, and ensuring we complied with all regulatory requirements.
+Over the first 10 years of my career, I was promoted nine times and I received high-performance related awards.
+When I was given the position in Zenith, I was in an acting capacity, I had to, this time, prove myself on many levels, building a team, ensuring the company developed clients, ensuring profitability for the shareholders and developing an excellent reputation for the business, and ensuring we complied with all regulatory requirements.
 I must confess that my early days were a little challenging, I faced some rejection and disregard, so I sort the mentoring I needed, I consulted with people who had done well with their careers and slowly and consistently, our performance improved and my acceptability improved also.
 Today Zenith Insurance is top three in profitability in the Nigerian Insurance industry and I attribute this to the same values and virtues I learned from home and through my career life.
 These include hard work, focus, respect for people, processes and communities and ensuring excellence without compromise.
 It hasn’t been an easy journey but for me, we have only just begun.
-With the level of Insurance penetration in Nigeria, we have a lot of ground to cover and I intend to continue to push every boundary to ensure I contribute my quota to the evolution of insurance in Nigeria; doing my part to build the Trust reputation the industry needs.
+With the level of insurance penetration in Nigeria, we have a lot of ground to cover and I intend to continue to push every boundary to ensure I contribute my quota to the evolution of insurance in Nigeria; doing my part to build the Trust reputation the industry needs.
 More than anything else also, I am a person of faith and I trust in God to help and guide me always.
 He has never failed me.

 Young African leaders and innovate minds believe that improving access to mentorship and incubators will help them become successful business owners.
 How do you mentor the youths of Nigeria, and help young women to overcome barriers, particularly those in your line of work?